 Unfortunately the hosts had little to show for their domination, a 12th minute penalty from Stapleton their only score.
 Where they were scoring big was in their attitude and mutual support as they encouraged and cajoled each other at every opportunity.
 In a week where they have been backed up against the wall, the players came out fighting!

 However they did require some assistance from referee Sara Cox who had a bit of an off day with her scrum interpretations.
 A huge scrum from France around the half hour mark was strangely awarded to Ireland but it seemed to be the turning point of the half.
 The visitors began to get on top and they bullied their way down into the Irish 22 as the half counted down.
-The French came away without a score but they did force Ireland’s influential captain Paul Fitzpatrick off for a ten minute rest on the 38th minute.
+The French came away without a score but they did force Ireland’s influential captain Paula Fitzpatrick off for a ten minute rest on the 38th minute.
 The game had taken a dramatic turn and it looked ominous for Ireland as the teams changed ends.

 To their credit, Ireland came storming back and pounded the French line, with Lyons and Spence to the fore.
 Fitzpatrick returned from the bin and within minutes France were a player down as Marjorie Mayans got her marching orders with the second yellow card of the game.